Scalable and Efficient Neural Speech Coding: A Hybrid Design: NWC-based Speech Coding Systems

-By having NWC introduced in Sec. \ref{sec:neuralcodec} as the basic module, we propose two different extension mechanisms to improve the codec's performance in a wider range of bitrates, but without increasing the model complexity significantly.
-The NWC module's capability is limited to perform the whole speech reconstruction process due to its compact topology as well as the discrepancy between the optimization objectives and the hard-to-quantify perceptual speech quality.
-We resolve this issue by introducing a scalable model architecture that can concatenate multiple speech coding modules, so a module can improve the mistake its predecessors made.
-First, in Sec. \ref{sec:cq}, we propose to harmonize LPC as our first coding module.
-Followed by an NWC module, and by making LPC's quantization module trainable, we achieve a win-win strategy that fuses the traditional DSP technique and the modern deep learning model.
-Starting from this idea, which works well in the low-bitrate cases, we also extend it to cascading more autoencoders (Sec. \ref{sec:cmrl}).
-The proposed CMRL system relays residual signals among the series of NWCs to scale up the coding performance at high bitrates.
+\zhenk{By having NWC introduced in Sec. \ref{sec:neuralcodec} as the basic module, we propose two different extension mechanisms to improve the codec's performance in a wider range of bitrates, without increasing the model complexity significantly.
+First, in Sec. \ref{sec:cq}, we propose a neural network compatible LPC module where the trainable soft-to-hard quantization is applied to the LPC coefficients.
+With the LPC module followed by an NWC module, we achieve a win-win strategy that fuses the traditional DSP technique and the modern deep learning model \cite{zhen2020efficient}.
+In addition to integrating LPC, our neural codec conducts multistage residual coding \cite{zhen2019cascaded} by cascading residuals among multiple NWC modules (Sec. \ref{sec:cmrl}).
+The proposed CMRL system relays residual signals among the series of NWCs to scale up the coding performance at high bitrates. }